Skip to content

 }

-1. Set project interpreter to .venv/bin/python
+1. Point the project interpreter at .venv/bin/python

-2. Enable pytest as test runner
+2. Enable pytest as the default test runner

-Learn More
+Learn more

 Last updated on